 The heat has not been good for Luba's garden.
 Squashes, apples, grapes, flowers are suffering from the heat and not enough water.
 "Everything's being fried,” says Natalia of her garden.

 A walk or bike ride to the bazaar or store or Library or Post Office will roast you for sure.
 If a wind gust comes, sand blows through your hair and sticks to your body.
 We've been peeling off one set of clothes after another and showering several times a day.
-The heat is relentless, here
+The heat is relentless, here as elsewhere.

 All over the world, heat waves are shutting us down and making life miserable.
 My sister in Tallahassee, Florida, says it's too hot to go to the beach.
 "The kids are coming back home now; just can't take it."
 Hotter than St. Pete.
 Further north, my daughters in Toledo, Ohio, report it's too hot to go outdoors, "too hot for humans," says Elissa, who's been know to have heat breakdowns of sorts when it's in the 80s.
 Hates heat!